 In 2001, Richard won the Gabriel Prize for the study of French architecture.
 The Gabriel Prize, a national portfolio competition, funded a three month sabbatical to Paris, France, to study and draw 18th century buildings.

-Please take a look at Richard's research into the Jefferson-era design and construction of the U.S. Capitol.
-This stage of the Capitol was destroyed in the War of 1812, and has only come to light via Richard's cinematic quality recreation.
+Take a look at Richard's research into the U.S. Capitol of Jefferson and Madison.
+This state of the Capitol was destroyed in the War of 1812 (August 1814), and has only come to light via Richard's research and recreation.

 Richard's next goal is to tell this fabulous story of American art and architecture as a documentary movie.
 He's currently seeking co-producers and funding at this time.
 Please feel free to contact him.